 Picture: blackthorn blossom.
 Click here for more April blossom photos.

-The blossom sequence which began back in February or March with cherry plum continues into April.
-Cherry plum itself is usual over by now: if not, it fades early in the month.
-Blackthorn looks superficially very similar, but has short side thorns horizontal to the main stem on which flowers also appear, and the sepals of its flowers are not folded back as they are on cherry plum.
+The blossom sequence which began back in February or March with cherry plum continues in April with blackthorn.
+The two species look very similar, but blackthorn has short side thorns horizontal to the main stem on which flowers also appear, and the sepals of its flowers are not folded back as they are on cherry plum.
 Its flowers are packed almost impossibly tightly on their twigs and you wonder how they can ever all be pollinated.

 Some or many blackthorn bushes may have already flowered in the last week of March, and the rest follow in the first or second week of April.
 (In colder years, such as 2016, 2021 and 2023, flowering can spread across the whole month, with some bushes at best in the first half and some not fully out till its end.
 In very cold 2013 flowering did not start until the fourth week of April.)